Challenging bliss in the heart of Central Ontario.

 It seemed like a good idea to bike 400km... right?
 That's what I thought too.
-Thankfully my physiotherapist was on board and agreed that it would do me good to escape and enjoy the outdoors; potentially balancing out the work stress causing me to tense up and pinch my nerve in the first place.
-As for the foot - it wasn't fractured, so game on.
+Thankfully, my foot wasn't fractured and my physiotherapist was on board and agreed that it would do me good to escape and enjoy the outdoors; potentially balancing out the work stress, causing me to tense up and pinch my nerve.

 Sunneva and I planned to camp out near the loop the Friday night so we could wake up and hit the trail early Saturday.
-Unfortunately we were both crazy busy with work and neither of us could make that happen.
+Unfortunately, we were both crazy busy with work and neither of us could make that happen.
 Our revised plan was to meet up Saturday and carpool to the start.
-Luckily, Steve and I had done a practice bikepack to Elora and back a couple weeks prior, so I had an idea of what needed to be packed and got on with that as efficiently as possible.
+Luckily, Steve and I had done a practice bikepack to Elora and back a couple of weeks prior, so I knew what needed to be packed and got on with that as efficiently as possible.
 Here's what I ended up packing:

-I didn't weigh my gear - there was no time for modifications anyways.
+I didn't weigh my gear - there was no time for modifications.
 I stayed up extra late to prep some food to take, including blueberry chocolate-chip banana waffles from Matt's Rocket Fuel recipe book.
 They were such a treat to have.

 Day 1 - Packing 101 and Shoe Troubleshooting